ibm-watson-data-lab/seti_at_ibm/setigopublic.md

 raw data can be an expensive operation, making these steps separate gives your analysis the opportunity to select only data, based on the values in SignalDB, that may be interesting.
 For example, you may wish to consider only data that have a particular Signal-To-Noise ratio (SNR is one of the values in SignalDB).
-Secondly, we issue temporary URLs that expire one hour after you've requested the URL, which allows us to control usage.
+Secondly, we issue temporary URLs that expire 24 hours after you've requested the URL, which allows us to control usage.

 ##### Spacecraft